Get started with the Twitter connector

 A trigger is an event that can be used to start the workflow defined in a logic app.
 Learn more about triggers.

-In this example, I will show you how to use the When a new tweet is posted trigger to search for #Seattle and, if #Seattle is found, update a file in Dropbox with the text from the tweet.
+In this example, you use the When a new tweet is posted trigger to search for #Seattle.
+And if #Seattle is found, update a file in Dropbox with the text from the tweet.
 In an enterprise example, you could search for the name of your company and update a SQL database with the text from the tweet.

 - Enter twitter in the search box on the logic apps designer then select the Twitter - When a new tweet is posted trigger